mpv-player/mpv/DOCS/man/en/options.rst

     double-click (default: 300).
 Set to 0 to let your windowing system decide what a double-click is (``--vo=directx`` only).

---dr
-    Turns on direct rendering (not supported by all codecs and video outputs)

-    *WARNING*: May cause OSD/SUB corruption!

 --dumpfile=<filename>
     Specify which file MPlayer should dump to.
 Should be used together with ``--dumpaudio`` / ``--dumpvideo`` / ``--dumpstream`` / ``--capture``.